build-on-aws/content/posts/three-tips-for-reinvent/index.md

 If you are an AWS Customer and have AWS Account Teams, make sure you reach out and set up meetings with relevant AWS Experts.
 If you do not have AWS account team yet, then you can [Contact AWS](https://aws.amazon.com/contact-us/).

-You can also set up meetings with other customers, and community members. re:Invent is spread across a very wide area, plan early so people can make it to the venues on time.
+You can also set up meetings with other customers, and community members.
+Most of us do post on social media like Twitter or LinkedIn that we will be at the event and you can come say hi!
+AWS re:Invent is spread across a very wide area, plan early so people can make it to the venues on time.

+### Did someone say swags?

+The [re:Invent Expo](https://reinvent.awsevents.com/learn/expo/) is filled with experiences - meet experts, AWS Partners, AWS Village, AWS DeepRacer League Arena, Builders' Fair, Lightning Theatres and more.
+Also, it is where you can take part in challenges and collect swags!
+Keep lots of empty space in your luggage for this one!
+If you collected but don't like any, make sure you drop it in the Swag donation box!

+AWS Hero Nicolas Triantafillou writes a re:Invent Swag guide and reviews post every year.
+Do [check out the one he wrote for 2022](https://medium.com/@ntriantafillou/aws-re-invent-2022-swag-review-b9f908028e9c).

 ### Attend Social Events